 The major, or central axis, cuts through the incoming summer solstice sunset, just like the moon-aligned outer face of Stonehenge’s Heel Stone.

-What went on at the centre of this device?
+Apart from a hearth, what went on at the centre of this device?

 92. This is the ideal time and place to announce my newest acquisition.
 The source is on page 53 of "Megalithic Remains in Britain and Brittany" by Thom and Thom.